robstave/angular2-training/session-seven/page1.md

 * [Karma](https://karma-runner.github.io/1.0/index.html) is the testcase runner.
 This is the framework that builds and runs tests within your project.
 It allows you to run the code against a real browser from a CLI.

 * [Jasmine](https://jasmine.github.io/) is the library that you use to write your testcases.
 It is really just javascript and is set up so you can write testcases pretty naturally.
 This goes hand in hand with Karma.
+For refernce, an [excellent reference](https://jasmine.github.io/2.0/introduction.html) is the jasmine intro on github.

 * [Protractor](http://www.protractortest.org/#/) is the framework that allows us to write end to end testcase for our angular app.
 It takes care of what is needed to automate testcases in an actual browser.